How To Provide A Display

 OK, I'm up for this.
 What do I need to provide?

 Excellent!
-Ideally I'd like the following; only the first of these is absolutely essential, but the other two are really useful and strongly encouraged.
-(The reduced sized images and the HTML for the pages themselves are generated by a Perl script that I run -- so systematic naming etc is a big help here, as it means I don't have to do much work to get the files into a form that it can use.)
+Ideally I'd like the following – only the first of these is absolutely essential, but the other two are really useful to reduce the amount of work I have to do.
+(The reduced sized images and the HTML for the pages themselves are generated by a Perl script that I run, but systematic naming etc is a big help.)

-(b) A short introduction to the display which explains what it's about and what it contains, the sort of thing you might put on a title page (you can have it on the title page as well if you want).
+(b) A short introduction to the display which explains what it's about and what it contains, the sort of thing you might put on the first sheet as a title page.
+(Taking the text from the title page is a perfectly reasonable approach.)
 Without that, the intro page will just instruct the viewer to see the first sheet.
-Any reasonably standard format is OK for this -- Word doc, plain text file, HTML, etc.
+Any reasonably standard format is OK for this – Word doc, PDF, plain text file, etc.

 How do I get the files to you?

 So there you have it.
-I rather like this idea myself, since I'm sure all of us have seen displays that we'd like to be able to refer to repeatedly, rather than simply see once and scramble to make notes on.
-But it all depends on you, the GBPS membership -- so if you can help, please contact the with the details!
+I'm sure all of us have seen displays that we'd like to be able to refer to repeatedly, rather than simply see them once and scramble to make notes on.
+So if you can help, please contact the with the details!